bnussman/image-compat-checker/README.md

 This checker script runs on a cron.
 To see the results just go [here](https://github.com/bnussman/image-compat-checker/actions/workflows/check.yaml) and view the output of the latest run.

+I can also manually trigger the workflow run

 ## To run / develop this locally

 Install bun first, then....